aravind-alpha/ApacheSpark-Scala/README.md

 ## Resilient Distributed Datasets(RDD):

 You Should also know about RDDs before working on Spark Environment.
-- Resilient Distributed Datasets (RDD) is a fundamental data structure of Spark.
+- Resilient Distributed Datasets (RDD) is a **fundamental data structure of Spark**.
 It is an immutable distributed collection of objects.
 Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
 RDDs can contain any   type of Python, Java, or Scala objects, including user-defined classes.
 - Formally, an RDD is a read-only, partitioned collection of records.
 RDDs can be created through deterministic operations on either       data on stable storage or other RDDs.
 RDD is a fault-tolerant collection of elements that can be operated on in parallel.
 - There are **two ways** to create RDDs − parallelizing an existing collection in your driver program, or referencing a dataset in an     external storage system, such as a shared file system, HDFS, HBase, or any data source offering a Hadoop Input Format.